What is tribal knowledge in manufacturing?

 How to turn tribal knowledge into institutional knowledge?

-There is a hard way, and an easy way.
+When it comes to institutionalizing tribal knowledge, there is a hard way, and an easy way.

 The hard way consists of going through all of your workers and identifying the “tribal knowledge gurus”, namely the workers who have been around for years and have extensive experience with their tasks.